wipbar/fossbeamer/README.md

 If you build on an `aarch64-linux` box, it'll natively compile.
 Both should work.

+### Deployment
+Initially, you can flash the resulting SD card image using `dd` or similar tools.
+Depending on the flash chip and image size, it can take 10-15mins.

+Subsequent redeploys can be done via [morph](https://github.com/DBCDK/morph), if you have ssh access.
+They only copy the paths that are changed (so it's much faster), but might be not possible if the disk is too small.
+If that's the case, you can run `nix-collect-garbage -d` and try again, or resort to flashing the SD image.

+#### Initial flashing to CM3
+The displays with the integrated CM3 modules can be flashed without opening the case, performing the following steps:

+ - Unplug the AC cable from the monitor
+ - Unplug ALL USB peripherals from the USB hub
+ - Connect the USB-B side of a USB-A to USB-B cable to the monitor
+ - Connect the USB-A side to your computer
+ - Plug the AC cable into the monitor
+ - Run `sudo rpiboot` on your computer, wait for the block device to appear.
+   You can run `nix-shell -p rpiboot` to get a functioning version.
+   Once it's mounted, take note of the name, e.g. `/dev/sda` by looking at the `dmesg -w` output.
+ - Ensure the block devices are unmounted if they got automounted.
+   Use `sudo umount /dev/sda*` or similar.
+ - Flash the image.
+   Assuming you used above `nix-build` command, it sits in a `result/sd-image-nixos-image-*.img.zst` path (zstd-compressed).
+   You can use the following command (please double-check the output block device):
+   `zstd -d < result/sd-image-nixos-image-*.img.zst | sudo dd of=/dev/sda bs=4M status=progress`
+   `dd` calls `sync()`, so it might sit around seemingly doing nothing at the end.
+Wait for the command to fully return!
+ - Disconnect the USB cable
+ - Disconnect the AC cable from the monitor.
+Wait at least 5 seconds for everything to power down.
+ - Reconnect the USB peripherals and AC power.
+ - The monitor should show U-Boot, a kernel log and eventually boot into fossbeamer.

+#### Incremental updates via morph
+There is a `nix/deployment.nix` file keeping track of all deployments.

+You can use the `morph deploy --on=$pattern nix/deployment.nix switch` command to deploy the latest version to that host.
+Check the `morph` documentation for other options.

+As explained above, this might work for small updates only, and major updates might need a reflash.

 ### VM Test
 For a smaller feedback loop, it's possible to build a script running the software stack in a local qemu (KVM).
 It might have another virtual screen